csci104/site/homework/hw1/index.md

 - How might you keep track of what parentheses must be matched?
 - Should the parameters be **passed by C++ reference** so that the variable is shared across calls or will **passing by value** suffice (do not use pointers, they are not necessary)?

+Don't be afraid to look at the code to get you thinking about these problems.
+We've left some extra bits to get you started.

+- [ ] Check out `paren_balance/main.cpp` in the `hw1` you copied from `resources`.

 ### Specifications

 Your implementation should be completed in `main.cpp`, which we have provided for you in the `hw1/paren_balanced/` directory in the [`resources`]({{ site.data.urls.github }}/resources/) repository.